StackStorm/st2docs/docs/source/chatops/aliases.rst

 Action Aliases have a strict schema, and normally you have to modify it if you want to introduce new parameters to Hubot.
-However, ``extra`` (see above) is schema-less and can be used for hacking on ``hubot-stackstorm`` without having to modify |st2| source code.
+However, ``extra`` (see above) is schema-less and can be used for hacking on ``hubot-stackstorm`` without having to modify StackStorm source code.

 For example, you might want to introduce an ``audit`` parameter that would make Hubot log executions of certain aliases into a separate file.
 You would define it